ashwinhprasad/ashwinhprasad/README.md

 ### Hi there , This is AshwinPrasad !!

 I study at Rajalakshmi Engineering College :school: \
-Currently working on Machine Learning and Deep Learning :rocket:
+working on Machine Learning, Data Science and AI :rocket:

 ## Some of the Blogs I have Published
 - [How Anomaly Detection Works](https://medium.com/analytics-vidhya/how-anomaly-detection-works-4651f1786431)